Best Places to Go in Montana for Nature, Skiing, City Life & Much More!

 You won’t find any of the pomp and circumstance Big Sky is sometimes known for due to it glitzy clientele.
 Instead you’ll find a laidback mountain town with one Main Street of restaurants and bars and a smattering of hotels.

-Red Lodge is also a popular destination in non ski seasons.
+Summer in Red Lodge Tip: Red Lodge is also a popular destination in non-ski seasons.
 Mostly because it’s the start of the incredible Beartooth Highway Drive.
-This scenic drive leads to the northeast entrance of Yellowstone National Park.
+This scenic drive leads to the northeast entrance of Yellowstone National Park and has some of the best mountain views in the country.
+You might see some mountain goats, too!

 Read More: Winter Guide for Red Lodge Mountain